Halt-I-m-Reptar/MtG_Finance_Dev/scg_bl_prices/README.md

 ### Required:
 * Chrome
-* [CORS disabled for locahost testing](https://medium.com/@siddhartha.ng/disable-cross-origin-on-chrome-for-localhost-c644b131db19) // or an HTTP server
+* [CORS disabled for locahost testing](https://medium.com/@siddhartha.ng/disable-cross-origin-on-chrome-for-localhost-c644b131db19) // or a local HTTP server

 ## Info
 * Once CORS has been disabled for localhost, per the link above, you will be able to utilize this utility, until that is completed, this will not work